Shnider25/configure-ad/README.md

 <img src="https://i.imgur.com/wnOCGRE.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>

-Login to DC-1 and install Active Directory Domain Services.
-Then promote it as a Domain Controller by setting up a new forest with mydomain.com.
+Access DC-1 and proceed with the installation of Active Directory Domain Services.
+Subsequently, initiate the promotion process to establish it as a Domain Controller by configuring a new forest named mydomain.com.
 </p>
 <br />